Some Quick Tips for Beginners:

 - Don’t overwhelm your audience with too much information.

 - Begin and end every speech strongly.

-The educational program is the heart of every Toastmasters club.
+The educational Pathways program is the heart of every Toastmasters club.
 It provides members with a proven curriculum that develops communication and leadership skills one step at a time, with many opportunities for awards and recognition along the way.
-The communication and leadership tracks are not mutually exclusive; you may participate in both at the same time, if you wish.